Quantum logic under semi-classical limit: information loss: Dequantization Information Loss Estimation

 where $\chi_\wedge=\chi_{\lambda}\chi_{\mu}$.

-As before, in case of non-commuting projectors it is enough to consider entropy of the corresponding conjunction \eqref{QL nc-conj} after the logic conversion \eqref{QL nc-conj deq}.
+As before, in case of non-commuting projectors it is enough to consider entropy of the corresponding conjunction \eref{eq:QL_nc-conj} after the logic conversion \eref{eq:QL_nc-conj_deq}.

-Let $P_{\lambda},P_{\mu}$ be two non-commuting projectors satisfying \eqref{QL proj commutator}.
-The initial state $|\zeta\rangle$ of the system can be expanded into series by the eigenstates of commutator $\Pi$:
+Let $P_{\lambda},P_{\mu}$ be two non-commuting projectors satisfying \eref{eq:QL_proj_commutator}.
+The initial state $|\zeta\rangle$ of the system can be expanded into series by the eigenstates of commutator $ \mathrm{\Pi} $:

-Terms containing nonzero powers of $\mathrm{\Pi}$ will vanish in accordance with \eqref{QL nc proj n-power} while taking the limit $\hbar\to0$ in conjunction \eqref{QL nc-conj}.
+Terms containing nonzero powers of $\mathrm{\Pi}$ will vanish in accordance with \eref{eq:QL_nc_proj_n-power} while taking the limit $\hbar\to0$ in conjunction \eref{eq:QL_nc-conj}.
 Thus density matrix $\rho$ should be traced over the eigenstates of $\mathrm{\Pi}$.
 Under this averaging pure state transforms into the mixture for which the von Neumann entropy is nonzero:

 Here $\rho_\mathrm{\Pi}=\mathrm{Tr}_\mathrm{\Pi}|\zeta\rangle\langle\zeta|$.